Article Snapshot

 Why Distributed Systems Matter

-If one computer fails:
+For example, if one computer fails:

 - The network continues operating